lojak57/BaseForm/RULESFORAI.md

 ### Cart Flow

-1. Products are added to cart with optional fabric selection
+1. Products are added to cart with optional customization selection
 2. Cart state is persisted in localStorage
 3. Cart items are displayed in `CartPage.tsx`
 4. Checkout collects user information in `CheckoutPage.tsx`